Gigantica on Instagram Gigantica on Facebook

 Hot Areas

-20 RL at “The Stink” has been the most productive mark in recent times.
-8 RL down the righthand margin.
+25-26 towards the red tower 19 RL at 'The Stink' 11 RL down the righthand margin.
 14 RL at Big Girls.
 14 RL left of Co’s Point.

 Description

 Designed to be a short to medium range swim only.
 The longest cast you need to make is 20 RL, and quite often the fish will be well inside this mark.
 When you plot up in Baxter’s, concentrate on the water in your swim and don’t be distracted by the big blue yonder.
 When the fish turn up in the swim, they are very catchable.
 A wider spread of bait to hold them in the area is definitely to your advantage in the warmer months.
 Don’t spread the lines too wide, and keep to a maximum of two baited spots.
-The Immaculate Common spends a lot of time between Bob’s Beach and Baxter’s as it’s last two September captures demonstrate.
+The Immaculate Common spends a lot of time between Bob’s Beach and Baxter’s.
+Bites tend to come at night time in this swim.

 Notable Captures